Quantrail-Data/CH-Ops/docs/deployment/production.md

 ## Docker Deployment

 CHOps ships with a Dockerfile and docker-compose.yml for containerized deployment.
-The image uses `oven/bun:1.1-alpine` (lightweight, ~150MB final image) with a multi-stage build.
+The image uses `oven/bun:1.3.13-alpine` with a multi-stage build.

 ### Quick Start